 But in spite of her writing success, she isn’t all that well known.
 Bosco says, “Even still, O’Connor’s legacy in American literature remains grossly understated.”

-It’s surprising that this is the first ever feature-length documentary about her because her life story is fascinating, from her birth in Georgia and precocious childhood (she taught a chicken to walk backwards and was featured on the local news), to her time as one of the only women at the prestigious writing school at University of Iowa, and back to her long battle with illness.
+It’s surprising that this is the first ever feature-length documentary about her because her life story is fascinating, from her birth in Georgia and precocious childhood (), to her time as one of the only women at the prestigious writing school at University of Iowa, and back to her long battle with illness.
 And a viewer can’t help but be impressed by the life of the woman who became a master of the short-story genre of fiction.

 On second thought, perhaps it isn’t all that surprising, because O’Connor has always defied stereotypes.
 Although her writing is beloved by some, by many others it is misunderstood and labeled as overly dark and violent, leading critic Robert Giroux to say, “They all recognized her power but missed her point.”
 Filmmaker Bridget Kurt hopes that her documentary will bridge the gap between writer and audience, saying, “Once you know Flannery O’Connor’s point of view, it’s so much easier to pick up her stories and understand them.”
 By understanding both the woman and her stories, we encounter examples of how truth oftentimes lies under our preconceptions.